cloudtoid/gateway-core/README.md

 ## Route tracking

-There are two types of route tracking, one that includes information about the proxies and one that provides for client details.
+There are four types of route tracking, two that include information about the proxies and two that carry client details.

 ### Via header